 Princess and the Pea

 Having a slumber party?
 Your birthday girl will love this unique theme based on the children's story The Princess and the Pea.
 Of course, she doesn't have to be a child to appreciate this theme.
 Even older teens can enjoy this whimsical story and party.
 It's a unique spin on traditional princess parties.

-- invitation that lets guests know about the theme.
+- Send an invitation that lets guests know about the theme.
 Remember to word the invitation carefully and ask them to bring their pajamas and over night toiletries or medications.
 Also remember to get emergency contact information in case of any late night trouble.